Look Sharp! (Joe Jackson album): Alternative releases

-Look Sharp! was re-released in 2001 with two bonus tracks, "Don't Ask Me" and "You Got the Fever" the respective B-sides of the singles "One More Time" and "Is She Really Going Out with Him?" originally released in May and July 1979.
+Look Sharp! was re-released in 2001 in a 96K/24-bit remaster by Erick Labson and featured two bonus tracks, "Don't Ask Me" and "You Got the Fever", the respective B-sides of the singles "One More Time" and "Is She Really Going Out with Him?", originally released in May 1979 and October 1978.
 In addition to the standard 12-inch vinyl release, the record was also released in a special package on two 10-inch discs that also included a Look Sharp! badge.

 Track listing

 All songs written and arranged by Joe Jackson.
 Produced by David Kershenbaum.